-The selected contractor will be required to provide on-call repair and upgrades to the HVAC systems at various District of Columbia public schools, parks and recreation facilities, and certain other municipal facilities as the need may arise through September 30, 2013.
+The selected contractor will be required to provide on-call repair and upgrades to the HVAC systems at various District of Columbia public schools, parks and recreation facilities, and certain other municipal facilities as the need may arise for a one year contract term.
 The Department's goal is to prevent, to the greatest extent possible, any future HVAC issues through regular upkeep, as well as to be able to respond quickly to abate any HVAC problems as soon as possible after they arise.
-The Contractor will be required to respond to on-call requests within 2 hours of notification by the Department.
+The Contractor will be required to respond to on-call requests within two (2) hours of notification by the Department.
 Premium rates will apply to any calls for which work must be performed between the hours of 4:00 PM and 7:00 AM or which is required on weekends or on Federal Holidays.